Preparing for STP

 The most important part of any cycling training plan is the number of hours or miles you will ride on a daily and weekly basis in the months leading up to a big ride like the STP.
 These training rides are the building blocks that will prepare your body and mind to ride long and hard on the day of the event.
 There are many other factors that will influence your enjoyment on the big day, such as how your bike fits you, nutrition, hydration, clothing, equipment, mental preparation, skill level and general comfort with riding long distances with lots of other people.

 Every person is different and no single training program will work for everyone, the important thing to remember is that “this is fun!”
 Take your time and work at a level your body will allow.
 Depending on your conditioning and riding experience, you may need more or less miles than this program presents.
-Feel free to consult Cycle University to outline a program to fit your level of riding and athletic background, and be sure and get an OK from your doctor if you are over the age of 30 and new to cycling.
+Feel free to consult Cycle University to outline a program to fit your level of riding and athletic background, and be sure and get an OK from your doctor if you are over the age of 30 and new to riding your bike long distances.

 Special note for one-day riders